jbossdemocentral/brms-coolstore-demo/README.md

 See the tagged releases for the following versions of the product:

-- v1.3 is BRMS 5.3.1 deployable, running on JBoss EAP 6.1.1, mavenized using JBoss repo.
+- v1.3 is BRMS 5.3.1 deployable, running on JBoss EAP 6.1.1, and added Forge Laptop Sticker to store.

 - v1.2 is BRMS 5.3.1 deployable, running on JBoss EAP 6.1, mavenized using JBoss repo.